wross9959/Cs2613/ExplorationActivities/EA1/README.md

 ### Functionalities
 Discuss the functionalities of the package/library, including code snippets and examples of output.

+The following program is size dependant.
+Meaning that depending on the waldo test and your computer screen or monitor matters.
+The terminal will promt for which test to do, but if anyone would like to mess around with the values or there own photos these values worked the best.

+#### test 1 (Use Waldo folder one)
+    f1 = 0.7
+    f2 = 0.7

+#### test 2 (If using a monitor or any computer with an aspect ratio of 21:9 for hard waldo test)
+    f1 = 0.3
+    f2 = 0.7

+#### test 3 (If using latop for hard waldo test)
+    f1 = 0.5
+    f2 = 1.2

 ### History
 - **Creation Date**: January 28th, 2024